 Conventional medicine uses a simple model of reducing cholesterol levels with drugs and low-fat diets or fixing defective arteries with surgery.
 Both methods come with side effects and health costs.
 It appears that to truly improve cardiovascular health a multi-faceted approach needs to be taken both in prevention and cure.
 As practitioners of functional medicine, we aim to get to the heart of the matter by addressing the biochemical imbalances that lie underneath the symptoms.
 We employ both nutritional and lifestyle changes that lead to an improvement in these imbalances.

-Some of the biochemical imbalances include high blood homocysteine levels, insulin resistance, oxidised cholesterol markers along with cholesterol particle size, stress levels, mineral levels, nitric oxide levels and anti-oxidant levels.
+Some of the biochemical imbalances include high blood homocysteine levels, insulin resistance, oxidized cholesterol markers along with cholesterol particle size, stress levels, mineral levels, nitric oxide levels, and anti-oxidant levels.

 If you are interested in finding out more about how we can help you, you can book in for a free 20-minute skype consultation by clicking on the button below.